tomheaton/mcjty-website/docs/mods/control-mods/fx-control.md

 * '''chestplate''': a string or a list of strings representing the item that the player is wearing.
 The rule will match if the player has any of these items
 * '''leggings''': a string or a list of strings representing the item that the player is wearing.
 The rule will match if the player has any of these items
 * '''boots''': a string or a list of strings representing the item that the player is wearing.
 The rule will match if the player has any of these items
-* '''helditem''': a string or a list of strings representing the item that the player is holding in his/her main hand.
+* '''helditem''': a string or a list of strings representing the item that the player is holding in their main hand.
 The rule will match if the player has any of these items
-* '''offhanditem''': a string or a list of strings representing the item that the player is holding in his/her off hand.
+* '''offhanditem''': a string or a list of strings representing the item that the player is holding in their off hand.
 The rule will match if the player has any of these items
-* '''bothhandsitem''': a string or a list of strings representing the item that the player is holding in his/her main or off hand.
+* '''bothhandsitem''': a string or a list of strings representing the item that the player is holding in their main or off hand.
 The rule will match if the player has any of these items
 * '''gamestage''': a string indicating the current game stage.
 This only works if the 'gamestages' mod is present
 * '''winter''': true if Serene Seasons is installed and it is winter
 * '''summer''': true if Serene Seasons is installed and it is summer